AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-23-3-release/goals-23-3-may-5.md

 This page describes all enhancements made with the 23.3 release for Adobe Workfront Goals to the Preview environment on May 3, 2023.

-These enhancements will be made available in the Production environment with the 23.3 release.
+These enhancements will be made available in the Production environment with the 23.3 release, unless otherwise specified.

 ## Updates section enhancements